 - 1. Set a date to meet with employee.
 At this meeting: - a.
 Discuss the duties of the job with employee.
 Be sure employee is aware of his/her current job description. - b.
 Discuss Performance Categories in Section #5 of the appraisal form, your expectations/requirements, and goals/projects (if any) with employee.
 Use the Performance Category Benchmarks as a guide when you discuss the Categories, your expectations/requirements, and the three rating levels.
 (See Appendix D, page 49.) - c.
 Let employee know that Significant Categories are very important.
-Explain that even one "Does Not Meet Expectations" rating for a Significant Category will result in an Overall "Does Not Meet Expectations" rating.
-Explain that both Significant Categories need to be rated "Exceeds Expectations," to receive an Overall Rating of "Exceeds Expectations." - d.
+Explain that even one "Does Not Meet Expectations" rating for a Significant Category will result in an Overall "Does Not Meet Expectations" rating. - d.
 Encourage employee to discuss job duties and expectations/requirements with you.
-If he/she does not agree with your expectations/requirements, decide if changes need to be made.
+If he/she does not agree with your expectations/requirements, decide if changes need to be made. - e.
+Inform employee that you may be conducting periodic performance discussions during the rating period to go over his/her work progress, strengths and/or areas needing improvement.

-- e.
-Inform employee that you may be conducting periodic performance discussions during the rating period to go over his/her work progress, strengths and/or areas needing improvement. - f.
+- f.
 Explain that you need to record incidents of outstanding and/or substandard work performance on the Supervisor's Discussion Notes form, HRD 529.
 Inform employee that you will discuss notes you make, he/she will be able to see and initial off on any notes made, he/she may make comments or rebuttals, and a copy of the notes may be obtained upon request.
 Also, inform employee you will give him/her a copy of any notes that describe performance problems/ deficiencies.
 (See "Documentation," pages 15-16.) - g.
 Answer any employee questions/concerns. - h.
 Ask employee to sign and date Section #2 of the Employee Performance Appraisal form, HRD 526.
 If the employee does not wish to sign the form, note "Employee does not wish to sign" above the "Employee Signature" line in Section #2 of form.
 If necessary, ask a witness to sign and date the form as verification that employee did not wish to sign.
 Ensure that the witness does not see confidential information.
 (See Appendix C, page 43.) - i.
 Give employee a copy of the appraisal forms, if requested.